Krithika-Balan2290/Software-Testing-Techniques/Docs/code_coverage.md

 ```

 If during this execution function 'example’' was called at least once, then function coverage for this function is satisfied.
-Statement coverage for this function will be satisfied if it was called e.g. as example(10,15), as in this case, every line in the function is executed including c = a;.
+Statement coverage for this function will be satisfied if it was called e.g. as example(10,15), as in this case, every line in the function is executed including c = a;

-Tests calling example(1,1) and example(0,1) will satisfy branch coverage because, in the first case, the 2 if conditions are met and c = a; is executed, while in the second case, the first condition (a>0) is not satisfied, which prevents executing c = a;.
+Tests calling example(1,1) and example(0,1) will satisfy branch coverage because, in the first case, the 2 if conditions are met and c = a; is executed, while in the second case, the first condition (a>0) is not satisfied, which prevents executing   c = a;

 Condition coverage can be satisfied with tests that call example(1,1), example(1,0) and example(0,0).
 These are necessary because in the first two cases, (a>0)evaluates to true, while in the third, it evaluates false.
 At the same time, the first case makes (b>0) true, while the second and third make it false.

 Condition coverage does not necessarily mean that all branches are covered.
 For example, consider the following fragment of code:

 ```